varunelavia/readmeai/README.md

 **Arguments:**
 - `--api-key`: Set the API key
+  - Must be a valid API key for the chosen service
 - `--default-api`: Set default AI service
+  - Must be one of the supported APIs (gemini/anthropic/openai)
 - `--default-model`: Set default model
+  - Must be a valid model for the chosen API
+  - Use `list-models` to see available models

 ### `configure-show` - Display Current Configuration